m0rphMZ/Summer_Internship_SMDevis/README.md

 ## Contributing

-We welcome contributions to the SM DEVIS project.
+We welcome contributions to the SMDevis project.
 To contribute:

 1. Fork the repository on GitHub.
 2. Clone your forked repository to your local machine.
 3. Create a new branch: `git checkout -b feature/your-feature-name`.
-4. Make your changes and commit them.
+4. Implement your changes and commit them.
 5. Push the changes to your fork: `git push origin feature/your-feature-name`.
 6. Create a pull request on the main repository.